 Here is an example: If you use QAD Cloud ERP 2018 and inside the Web UI you run a browse that requires a very large quantity of data, you may be surprised how quickly the results come back.
 That is due to a data lake, in the background, processing the query.
 Our goal is to provide you advanced technologies that are useful in a business context rather than exposing you to high-risk science experiments.

 We are extremely proud of the work and results of the Channel Islands initiative.
 QAD, as a result, offers you a modern user experience, a modern platform, many optimized processes and a means to, quite easily, take advantage of advanced technologies as they mature.
 We think the potential value of QAD Cloud ERP is far higher today, and it is a far more flexible offering than it was when it was first rolled out in the QAD Cloud over a decade ago.
-We strongly encourage every customer to take a close look at what QAD Cloud ERP 2018, the capstone of the Channel Islands initiative, has to offer.
+We strongly encourage every customer to take a close look at what QAD Cloud ERP 2018, the capstone of the Channel Islands initiative, has to offer especially when paired with other business solutions such as using an advanced digital marketing platform, business goals, statistics and achievements have never been easier to hit, record and analyze.

 Please contact your account representative, call QAD direct at +1-805-566-6100 or email firstname.lastname@example.org for more information.